voicevox-playground-tui

 Specifications

-- When moving the cursor, if a cache exists, play immediately; otherwise, asynchronously fetch from VOICEVOX and auto-play upon completion.
+- When moving the cursor, if a cache exists, play immediately; otherwise, asynchronously fetch from VOICEVOX and autoplay upon completion.

-- History is saved and loaded from
+- History is saved to and loaded from

-- To update, simply run the same installation command.
+- To update, run

 cargo install --force --git https://github.com/cat2151/voicevox-playground-tui